Idylls of the King: Pelleas and Ettare

 Tennyson's source for "Pelleas and Ettare" was again Malory, who had himself adapted the story from the Post-Vulgate Cycle.

 In an ironic echo of "Gareth and Lynette", the young, idealistic Pelleas meets and falls in love with the lady Ettare.
 She thinks him a fool, but treats him well at first because she wishes to hear herself proclaimed the "Queen of Beauty" at the tournament.
 For Pelleas' sake, Arthur declares it a "Tournament of Youth", barring his veteran warriors.
 Pelleas wins the title and circlet for Ettare, who immediately ends her kindness to him.
 He follows her to her castle, where for a sight of her he docilely allows himself to be bound and maltreated by her knights, although he can and does overthrow them all.
-Gawain observes this one day with outrage.
-He offers to court Ettare for Pelleas, and for this purpose borrows his arms and shield.
+Gawain observes this one day with outrage, offers to court Ettare for Pelleas, and for this purpose borrows his arms and shield.
 When admitted to the castle, he announces that he has killed Pelleas.

 Three nights later, Pelleas enters the castle in search of Gawain.
 He passes a pavilion of Ettare's knights, asleep, and then a pavilion of her maidens, and then comes to a pavilion where he finds Ettare in Gawain's arms.
 He leaves his sword across their throats to show that, if not for Chivalry, he could have killed them.
 When Ettare wakes, she curses Gawain.
 Her love turns to Pelleas, and she pines away.
 Disillusioned with Arthur's court, Pelleas leaves Camelot to become the Red Knight in the North.

 The Last Tournament

 Guinevere had once fostered an infant found in an eagle's nest, who had a ruby necklace wrapped around its neck.
 After the child died, Guinevere gave the jewels to Arthur to make a tournament prize.
 However, before the tournament, a mutilated peasant stumbles into the hall.
 He was tortured by the Red Knight in the North, who has set up a parody of the Round Table with lawless knights and harlots.
 Arthur delegates the judging of the Tournament to Lancelot and takes a company to purge the evil.
 "The Tournament of the Dead Innocence" becomes a farce, full of discourtesies, broken rules, and insults.
 Sir Tristram wins the rubies.
 Breaking tradition, he rudely declares to the ladies that the "Queen of Beauty" is not present.
 Arthur's fool, Dagonet, mocks Tristram.
 In the north, meanwhile, Arthur's knights, too full of rage and disgust to heed their King, trample the Red Knight, massacre his men and women, and set his tower ablaze.

 Tristram gives the rubies to Queen Isolt, Mark's wife, who is furious that he has married Isolt of Brittany.
 They taunt each other, but at the last he puts the necklace about her neck and bends to kiss her.
-At that moment Mark rises up behind him and splits his skull.
+At that moment, Mark rises behind him and splits his skull.